igormcoelho/emscripten-webpack-cpp-example/README.md

 # emscripten-webpack-cpp-example
-Complete example of  Emscripten + Webpack + C++ for Browser and Node
+Complete example of C++ to JS library with Emscripten + Webpack for Browser and Node

 There are many technical challenges, that's why I try to present this as simple as possible, but also covering complete aspects of this translation of C++ to JS.